anataliocs/sdctt/README.md

 I have created a container (DataContainer) for decoupling reasons.
 DataContainer:
-* Data : the current data the is in the inMemoryDatabase
+* Data : the current dataValues the is in the inMemoryDatabase
 * TransactionManager: maintains and handles the nested transactions

 Complexity:
-I wanted to achieve **O(1)** runtime for GET, SET, UNSET, and NUMEQUALTO, so I chose to keep my data in Maps.
+I wanted to achieve **O(1)** runtime for GET, SET, UNSET, and NUMEQUALTO, so I chose to keep my dataValues in Maps.
 NUMEQUALTO uses it's own map
 (inverted index), that is actualized at every SET, UNSET.

 A **transaction** contains a Map of key-value, a Map of value-ValueCount and a list of deletedItems that marks the keys deleted in the transaction